 The last year has brought many changes in work and at home, due to lockdowns, for a lot of us this meant changing where we worked.
 A few days at home and a few days in the office is becoming increasingly popular for some professions.

-Here is a guide for building a comfortable office in a garage, using basic DIY skills, on a tight budget.
+Here is a guide for building a comfortable room, which can be used as an office in a garage, using basic DIY skills on a tight budget.
 Like many small businesses, we had to leave our rented office space after this year to reduce overheads.
 We decided to build an office space in our storage barn using our home office kit to create a comfortable work environment.
 Not everyone has a barn of course, but this works for similar spaces such as garages, cellars and other outbuildings.

 Here’s what we did…